 House hunting in Roysambu

 Home to one of Kenya’s largest malls, Thika Road Mall, Roysambu is inhabited by the upcoming middle-class as well as those fresh graduates who’ve just gotten jobs.
 The area is not only home to Kenyans but to a whole bunch of Nigerians, Rwandese and Congolese people.

 House hunting in Rongai

 House hunting in Embakasi

 As a residential estate, it houses mostly lower-middle-income citizens.
 It is also a host to informal settlements like Mukuru Kwa Njenga.
 It plays host to several recreational facilities as well as the Jomo Kenyatta International Airport (JKIA).

 One bedroom house goes for KSh 10,000 – 15, 000Ksh and a bedsitter goes for between 6,000ksh and 9,000ksh.

 House hunting in Donholm

-It is one of the oldest estates in Nairobi and has over the years witnessed the mushrooming of multi-storey apartments and flats.
+It is one of the oldest estates in Nairobi and has over the years witnessed the mushrooming of multi-story apartments and flats.
 Bachelor and newly employed youths prefer it.

 One bedroom goes for between Sh 10,000-Sh 18,000 per month, while a bedsitter goes for Sh 5,500-Sh 12,000 per month.

 House hunting in Utawala

 Another estate that is not populated and would be the right choice for those looking for cheap houses.
 A bedsitter could go for Sh6,000 whereas a one-bedroom house costs at least Sh10,000 on average.

 House hunting in Mlolongo

-It is a favourite among many Kenyans as seen from the over 6,000 inhabitants who reside there.
+It is a favorite among many Kenyans as seen from the over 6,000 inhabitants who reside there.
 Situated along Mombasa Road, Mlolongo has affordable houses with one bedroom going averaging between Sh8,500-Sh15,000.
 A bedsitter will cost you about Sh6,500 a month.

 House hunting in Kangemi/Uthiru

-They are located in Westlands, Nairobi and plays host to both the middle class and lower class.
-Uthiru is one of the cheapest estates to live in Nairobi; one-bedroom goes for between Sh.8,000-Sh.13,000, bedsitter goes for between Sh 5,000-Sh 8,000.
+They are located in Westlands, Nairobi, and plays host to both the middle class and lower class.
+Uthiru is one of the cheapest states to live in Nairobi; one-bedroom goes for between Sh.8,000-Sh.13,000, bedsitter goes for between Sh 5,000-Sh 8,000.